Magnum34/Magnum34/README.md

 ### Hi there 👋

+My name is Mariusz Milewczyk.
+I'm backend developer  PHP and Python, passionate about open source, also in Linux and system administration.

 <!--
 **Magnum34/Magnum34** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.